Górnik Radlin

 Klub Sportowy Górnik Radlin is a Polish sports club based in Radlin.
 It has football, volleyball, gymnastics, swimming and fencing sections.
 The volleyball team plays in the Polish Volleyball League (Polska Liga Siatkówki, PLS) and the football team has previously played in the Ekstraklasa.

 History

 Górnik Radlin was founded in 1923.

 From 1975 until 1997, the club took the name "Górnik Radlin" Wodzisław Śląski, as the Radlin was a district of the city of Wodzisław Śląski.

+Gymnastics

+Gymnasts Paweł Gaca, Paweł Gawron, and Ryszard Kucjas, who competed at the 1952 Summer Olympics, were the first members of the gymnastics club to appear in Olympic competition.
+They were followed by Ernest Hawełek in 1960.

+A large contingent of members appeared between the 1964 and 1972 Olympics, which saw Jerzy Kruża alongside brothers Mikołaj Kubica, Wilhelm Kubica, and Sylwester Kubica representing Poland during this period.

+Marian Pieczka was the last gymnast to represent the club at the 1976 Summer Olympics.

 Volleyball

-2003/2004 season
+2003–04 season

 2nd place in Seria B, promotion to PLS Seria A.

-2004/2005 season
+2004–05 season

 The team will play Polish Volleyball League (Seria A).

-Kadra III-liga – rozgrywki 2013/2014.
+Kadra III-liga – rozgrywki 2013–14.